Kiyo21-deym/SinarDigital_BE_MiniProject1_KiyoVincentAdhiKusaloHartono_BackEnd/README.md

 Author: Kiyo Vincent Adhi Kusalo Hartono

 ## Messages from Author
-I create all of this with the help of AI (I still can't figure out what is happening here) I'm so sorry that i can't catch up with the materials In the next Mini Project, I will work on it on my own
+I create all of this with the help of AI (I still can't figure out what is happening here).
+I'm so sorry that i can't catch up with the materials.
+On the next Mini Project, I will work on it on my own

 ## Features
 - Add book entries (title, author, pages, status)